EU edges to economic sanctions on Russia but narrows scope

 "We want as a country that has acquired a certain moral obligation as a result of this tragedy to promote Europe taking a common line on this," he told parliament in The Hague.

-(Additional reporting by Thomas Escritt in Amsterdam, Alexandra Hudson in Berlin, Justyna Pawlak, Martin Santa, Paul Taylor and Julia Fioretti; Editing by Paul Taylor and Mohammad Zargham)
+(Additional reporting by Thomas Escritt in Amsterdam, Alexandra Hudson in Berlin, Justyna Pawlak, Martin Santa, Paul Taylor and Julia Fioretti; Editing by Paul Taylor, Mohammad Zargham and Ron Popeski)